Content warning: sexual assault, discrimination, violence

 *Names have been changed

 Maki is the editor of Rosie.
-Her writing has also appeared in publications including Portside Review, Fashion Journal, and ACCLAIM Magazine.
 In 2020, Maki graduated with a Master of Theatre (writing) from the Victorian College of the Arts, where she was awarded the Portland House Theatre Outreach scholarship.
 She also has a Bachelor of Arts (Honours) degree from The University of Melbourne.
 She loves cats, but is sadly allergic.